OpenMS/pyopenms_viz/docs/README.md

 This will build the documentation in the build directory.
 You can then open the *./build/html/index.html* file in your browser to view the documentation.

+Note: The documentation automatically generates the following folders gallery, gallery_template and generated

 ## Adding Documentation

 To add documentation, you will need to add a new **.rst** file in this docs directory.
 You can then add the file to the *index.rst* file to include it in the documentation.